-Stormwater assets were valued by Paul Roberts at Waimate District Council and peer reviewed by Robert Berghuis of Beca Projects NZ Limited using optimised depreciated replacement cost with the valuation effective as at 30 June 2022.
+Stormwater assets were valued by Jed Sorenson and Esther Teng of Beca Projects NZ Limited and reviewed by Robert Berghuis of Beca Projects NZ Limited using optimised depreciated replacement cost with the valuation effective as at 30 June 2024.

 Sanitation assets (transfer station and recycling building) were valued by Angelina Chen and John Vessey of WSP New Zealand Limited using optimised depreciated replacement cost and the valuation is effective as at 30 June 2023.
 The valuation was peer reviewed by Council.